 - You can choose from a variety of majors including political science, history, English, economics, communication, and even chemistry and public health

 - A women’s college setting is known to enhance confidence and develop strong leadership and communication skills – all of which will serve you well in a competitive law school environment

 How it Works

 Spend three years at Meredith College, completing all general education requirements and the coursework for your major.
 In your fourth year, begin study at Campbell Law or Elon Law, and the credits earned during this year will complete your Meredith degree while counting toward your law degree.
 (Students at Campbell Law can continue to live on campus at Meredith during this fourth year.)

 Interested in pursuing this program or have questions?
-Please contact Whitney Ross Manzo, Ph.D., Program Coordinator and Pre-Law Adviser at email@example.com.
+Please contact Whitney Ross Manzo, Ph.D., Program Coordinator and Pre-Law Advisor at firstname.lastname@example.org.